silviagiadapiol/hangman/README.md

     - Parameters: urlsafe_game_key
     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

+ - **get_user_games**
+    - Path: 'games/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: GameForms
+    - Description: Returns all Games played by the selected player, listing all the active games first (game_over=false) and then the completed ones (game_over=true) .
+    Will raise a NotFoundException if the User does not exist.

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT